Registering

 Registration Variables

 Each registrar must supply a few variables to register (see RegistrationSubnetData).
+These are the variables required to register a subnet.

 pub struct RegistrationSubnetData<AccountId> {